 14. Foodie Travel

-A May 2021 survey found 60% of people are now comfortable eating out in restaurants (it never exceeded 42% in 2020).
-We think this number will increase.
-And that’s why one of our travel predictions for 2021 and beyond is that food-focused travel will surge!
+As of mid-2022, about 77% of American adults are now comfortable eating out in restaurants (it never exceeded 42% in 2020).
+And that’s why one of our travel predictions for 2022 and beyond is that food-focused travel will surge!

 15. Domestic Travel